The Kentucky Motion Picture & Television Hall of Fame has announced the final inductee of the 2020 class

 Since 2008 Chase has produced and directed 8 feature films and racked up many filmmaking awards along the way.
 He has worked with virtually every working actor and film crew member in the state of Kentucky.
 His films have been seen at leading film festivals all across the country winning awards at nearly every viewing.
 Many of his films including “Past Due”, “Payton’s Burden”, and “Marvelous Mandy” have all received worldwide distributions deals exposing audiences way beyond our Bluegrass borders not only Chase’s vision and works, but also of the pure skill that the Kentucky filmmaking industry has to offer.

 “Wow, this was totally unexpected.
-It is great to see that the Independent film industry is finally be looked at and showcased alongside of all the great studio projects.
-Thank you for thinking of me.”
-Said Chase Dudley upon receiving the news of his inauguration confirmation.”
+It is great to see that the Independent film industry is finally being looked at and showcased alongside of all the great studio projects.
+Thank you for thinking of me.” said Chase Dudley upon receiving the news of his inauguration confirmation.

 Rounding out the first three confirmed inductees for the 2020 Kentucky Motion Picture & Television Hall of Fame is Middlesboro native and television legend Lee Majors.